-RMEA will consider the impact of curtailment and negative pricing on its individual portfolio and will factor potential curtailment into its long-term planning, as appropriate.
-Due to the difficulty in accurately forecasting curtailment, RMEA will review available historical data on curtailment and negative pricing within regions where RMEA may contract for renewable generating resources - RMEA notes, however, that it only recent began taking energy deliveries under a contract that subject its organization to curtailment risk, so RMEA is currently gathering information regarding its early-stage experiences to determine whether additional analysis will be necessary; with RMEA taking additional renewable energy deliveries in 2022 (from more recently executed supply agreements with market-based settlement mechanisms), it will more closely monitor historical market prices in proximity to related generating facilities - if instances of negative pricing become more prevalent at nodes adjacent to active project sites, RMEA may impute risk-related adjustments in its planning assumptions.
-In future contracting efforts, RMEA will remain aware of curtailment risk (stemming from instances of over-generation and related negative pricing) and will evaluate pertinent data to better understand the potential frequency of curtailment activities, including an assessment of historical pricing related to the point(s) of delivery that will be applicable in such supply agreements.
-While RMEA has not yet developed an individualized forecast of future curtailment for any particular project opportunity or technology type, RMEA will factor potential curtailment into its minimum margin of procurement (described in Section IX) and may also factor this consideration in future iterations of its Risk Assessment (Section VII).
-To the extent that RMEA is engaged in renewable supply agreements which include curtailment provisions, it will take actions to limit the impacts of curtailment on its ratepayers and progress in meeting pertinent compliance mandates.
-During its current and future renewable contracting efforts, RMEA will continue to pursue contract terms that recognize and limit the potential financial impacts of negative pricing and provide RMEA greater flexibility to direct economic curtailment, if this becomes necessary.
+LCE will consider the impact of curtailment and negative pricing on its individual portfolio and will factor potential curtailment into its long-term planning, as appropriate.
+Due to the difficulty in accurately forecasting curtailment, LCE will review available historical data on curtailment (such as the data on curtailments in the CAISO present above in Section VII) and negative pricing within regions where LCE may contract for generating resources.
+As the City is now taking additional renewable energy deliveries under more recently executed supply agreements, it will more closely monitor historical market prices in proximity to related generating facilities - if instances of negative pricing become more prevalent in the months leading up to delivery commencement, LCE may impute risk-related adjustments in its planning assumptions.
+In future contracting efforts, LCE will remain aware of curtailment risk (stemming from instances of over-generation and related negative pricing) and will evaluate pertinent data to better understand the potential frequency of curtailment activities, including an assessment of historical pricing related to the point(s) of delivery that will be applicable in such supply agreements.
+While LCE has not yet developed an individualized forecast of future curtailment for any particular project opportunity or technology type, LCE will factor potential curtailment into its minimum margin of procurement (described in Section IX) and may also factor this consideration in future iterations of its Risk Assessment (Section VII).
+To the extent that LCE is engaged in renewable supply agreements which include curtailment provisions, it will take actions to limit the impacts of curtailment on its ratepayers and progress in meeting pertinent compliance mandates.
+During its current and future renewable contracting efforts, LCE will continue to pursue contract terms that recognize and limit the potential financial impacts of negative pricing and provide LCE greater flexibility to direct economic curtailment, if this becomes necessary.